 Promotion to Associate Professor or Professor requires "recognition on and off campus from scholars or professionals in his or her field;" for promotion to Professor, this recognition must be "substantial."
 The reference letters are, of course, an important component of the evidence for assessing whether this recognition has been achieved.
-Other sources of evidence may include reviews of books by the candidate, awards, citations of published work, publications in high- ranking journals or with well-regarded presses, fellowships, grants, and so on.
+Other sources of evidence may include reviews of books by the candidate, awards, citations of published work, publications in high-ranking journals or with well-regarded presses, fellowships, grants, and so on.
 For works that are more recent or still in development, evidence, such as grant summary statements, reviews from the academic press, etc., on potential impact should be prioritized.
 Special attention should be given to assessing the unique contributions of the candidate to collaborative works, including the candidate's statements, letters from collaborators, etc. As in the assessment of research/creative/professional activity, the departmental and college levels of review should contextualize the assessment of "recognition on and off campus."

 Letters from respected scholars, scientists, or other professionals are essential to the assessment of candidates for tenure and/or promotion.
+Letter writers should be selected who can assess the achievements of the candidate.
+Where these achievements include activities beyond what is typical for the field, such as community-engaged research, public impact research, and the special considerations outlined in section 4.2 below, letter writers should have experience and a basis to assess these distinct contributions.
 Letters that provide mere summaries of the record are significantly less useful than those that provide and explain the reviewer's assessment of the candidate's work.
 Therefore, in soliciting letters, department chairs/heads should draw attention to the evaluative nature of the review so that reviewers understand what the University is asking of them.
 The Provost's Office Academic Personnel website offers two templates for soliciting external reviews.
 (Please use the most recent versions, which incorporate language on the effects of the COVID-19 pandemic.)

 The Redbook's Section 6.4 requires that the file contain descriptions of the "standing" of external reviewers so that internal reviewers, particularly those outside the department, can understand the weight that should be accorded to their assessment.
 Indicators of standing include the reviewer's rank, the reviewer's accomplishments and recognition in the discipline, and the stature of the department or institution at which the reviewer is employed.
 A reviewer's positive assessment is more compelling if the reviewer is at arm's length from the candidate.
-An arm's- length reviewer is one who is not the candidate's personal friend, doctoral or post-doctoral advisor, or recent collaborator.
+An arm's-length reviewer is one who is not the candidate's personal friend, doctoral or post-doctoral advisor, or recent collaborator.
 (Recent collaboration on work that involves a large number of collaborators, such as happens in some branches of physics or astronomy, does not necessarily place a reviewer at less than arm's length; the candidate's and the reviewer's specific contributions to the collaboration are relevant to the determination.)